Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Proposed integral operator : PDIO

-where $\mathcal{F}$ is the Fourier transform and $\mathcal{F}^{-1}$ is its inverse.
-The diagram of the PDIO is explained in Figure \ref{diagram1}.
+where $\mathcal{F}$ denotes the Fourier transform and $\mathcal{F}^{-1}$ is its inverse.
+The diagram of the PDIO is presented in Figure \ref{diagram1}.

-Practically, $\mathcal{F}$ and $\mathcal{F}^{-1}$ in Eq. \eqref{PDIO} are approximated by the FFT, which is an effective algorithm that computes the discrete Fourier transform (DFT).
+Practically, $\mathcal{F}$ and $\mathcal{F}^{-1}$ in \eqref{PDIO} are approximated by the FFT, which is an effective algorithm that computes the discrete Fourier transform (DFT).
 Although the symbol network $a^{nn}_{\theta_2}(\xi)$ is defined on $\mathbb{R}^n$, the inverse DFT is evaluated only on the discrete space $\mathbb{Z}^{n}$.
-Therefore, the symbol network $a^{nn}_\theta(x, \xi)$ should be considered on the restricted domain $\mathbb{T}^n\times\mathbb{Z}^n$ (See Appendix \ref{dft} for details).
-The following section details the definitions and properties of the symbol and PDO on $\mathbb{T}^n\times\mathbb{Z}^n$.
-Moreover, we introduce a theorem that connects between the Euclidean symbol and the restricted Euclidean symbol.
+Therefore, the symbol network $a^{nn}_\theta(x, \xi)$ should be considered on the restricted domain $\mathbb{T}^n\times\mathbb{Z}^n$ (kindly refer to \ref{dft} for details).
+The following section details the definitions and properties of the symbol and PDO on $\mathbb{T}^n\times\mathbb{Z}^n$ to elucidate the PDIO on the domain $\mathbb{T}^n\times\mathbb{Z}^n$.
+Moreover, we introduce a theorem that bridges the gap between the Euclidean symbol and the restricted Euclidean symbol.